How to Get Sponsors for an Event A Fundraiser’s Guide

 Key Takeaway 🔑

 Sponsors prioritize opportunities with high visibility and direct audience engagement, such as speaking opportunities, networking events, and social media.
-Nonprofits should focus on these high-impact sponsorship offerings while being strategic with less effective options to ensure sponsors see value in their investments.
+Nonprofits should focus on these high-impact sponsorship offerings while being strategic with alternative options to ensure sponsors see value in their investments.

 81% of corporate survey respondents indicated a belief that sponsorships have moderate or significant potential in terms of business value.